Eastern Brown Snake

 It can take several hours to swallow a large animal.
 After eating large prey, the snake will usually spend much time basking in the sun to maintain a high enough body temperature to digest the meal.
 Powerful enzymes in the venom speed this process by breaking down the tissues of the prey animal.

 The ability to swallow very large food items means that a big snake need not expend energy on frequent hunting activities.
 It may need to eat only a few meals every year.

 SNAKES IN LOVE: BREEDING BEHAVIOUR

 Early in springtime, male Brown Snakes emerge from their winter shelters in search of a mate.
 If more than one of them encounters the same female, these rival males will engage in spectacular competitive behaviour called ritualistic combat.
-They entwine their bodies like writhing strands of a rope, while each tries to force the other’s head down to the ground.
+They entwine their bodies like writhing strands of a rope, while each try to force the other’s head down to the ground.
 This struggle may last for hours, until the stronger male finally wins the right to mate with the female.

 If the female is receptive, he rubs his chin up and down her body, then twists the lower part of his body under hers.
 Males have two sex organs, called hemipenes, but only one at a time is used for mating.
 Mating may last for several hours, and a female may mate with more than one male during the breeding season.

 Females lay up to 35 eggs in spring or early summer (November to January).
 Average clutch size is about 16 eggs.
 Older females (which are larger) lay more eggs.
 The eggs are oval in shape, with a leathery shell, and are laid in an abandoned animal burrow close to the winter burrow.
 The nest site must be damp because right after they are laid the eggs absorb a large amount of water which the embryo needs for development.
 Females remain in the nesting burrow for up to 5 weeks after laying their eggs, possibly defending them against predators such as lizards or mice.